Scarabaeus1031/NEXAH/NEXAH_extended_project_overview.md

 #### Role in the Project

-This insight is critical because it:
+This insight:

 - connects control theory with dynamical systems
-- suggests an alternative to reinforcement learning
+- suggests an alternative perspective to reinforcement learning
 - generalizes across domains (power systems, discrete systems, multi-agent systems)

 ---